phillipdunn/Ecommerce/README.md

 A simple e-commerce application.

 - built with create react app
-- using stripe, netlify, material-UI, react-final-form, SCSS, fontawesome
+- using Redux, Stripe, Netlify, Material-UI, react-final-form, SCSS, Fontawesome

 ## Running the project